ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 * <b>enabledDatesRule</b>: <i>{String}</i> enabledDatesRule that is passed to the Calendar-instance
 * <b>disabledDatesRule</b>: <i>{String}</i> disabledDatesRule that is passed to the Calendar-instance

-The applied config is a mix of the picker's attribute <i>'defaultConfig'</i>, combined with the 'config' of the promise-call.
+The applied config is a mix of the Picker's attribute <i>'defaultConfig'</i>, combined with the 'config' of the promise-call.
 If you find yourself supplying the same config for all promise-calls over and over again, you better change the 'defaultConfig' with <b>Y.ItsaDateTimePicker.set('defaultConfig', {...});</b>.
 You only need to define the properties you want to be overruled: they get mixed with a baseConfig that holds the initial config-properties.

 <b>Calling the Promise by buttons</b>
 Most likely you will have a button-element on the page with a sort of calendar-icon.
 When pressed, you'll ask for one of the 3 Promises.
 This module has 3 methods that will create button-Nodes with nice css.
 Event better way is, to include the right html directly into the page.